AssetFetch/spec/spec.md

 ## 5.1.
 About Endpoints

-The interaction model described in the [General Operation](#3-general-operation) section principally implies that there are three kinds of HTTP(s)-based endpoints that a provider MUST implement:
+The interaction model described in the [General Operation](#3-general-operation) section principally implies that there are three kinds of HTTP(s)-based endpoints that a provider MUST the following kinds of endpoints:

-- An initialization endpoint
+- An initialization endpoint (`initialization`).
-- An endpoint for querying assets
+- An endpoint for querying assets (`asset_list`).
-- An endpoint for querying implementations of one specific asset
+- An endpoint for querying implementations of one specific asset (`implementation_list`).

 Depending on which features it wants to use, the provider MAY implement:
-- An endpoint for performing a connection status check (MUST be implemented if the provider wants to use user authentication)
+- An endpoint for performing a connection status check (`connection_status`) if the provider wants to use user authentication.
-- An endpoint for unlocking resources (MUST be implemented if the provider wants to use component unlocking)
+- An endpoint for unlocking resources (`unlock`) if the provider wants to use component unlocking.

 *The specific URIs or sub-paths for these endpoint are not prescribed by AssetFetch.*
-The URI and parameters for every endpoint besides the initialization endpoint are communicated by the provider to the client in the response data to a previously made request.
+The URI and parameters for every endpoint besides the initialization endpoint are communicated by the provider to the client in the response data to a previous request.

 ## 5.2.
 Response data templates